Compare Mortgage Refinance Rates Today

 You won’t use up additional home equity if you choose a no-closing-cost refinance with a higher rate

-You’ll free up cash you can use for other financial priorities
+You’ll free up cash you can keep in savings or use for other financial priorities

 Your monthly payment will be higher

-You’ll use up home equity if you go with a higher loan amount on a no-closing-cost refinance
+You’ll use up home equity if you choose a no-closing-cost refinance with a larger loan amount

-You could end up having to pay for mortgage insurance if you tap too much home equity
+You could end up paying for mortgage insurance if you tap too much home equity

-Boost your credit score.
-The better your credit score when refinancing, the better chance you have to get the best no-closing-cost rate.
+1. Boost your credit score.
+The better your credit score, the better your chance of getting the lowest no-closing-cost refinance rate.
 You can improve your credit score by maintaining on-time payments, paying down debt and disputing errors on your credit reports.
-Aim for a 780 credit score or higher to get the best rate.
+Aim for a credit score of 780 or higher to get the best rate.

-Negotiate lower costs and fee waivers.
+3. Negotiate lower costs and fee waivers.
 Talk to your lender about lowering your closing costs, even if you’re applying for a no-closing-cost refinance option.
-Some refinance transactions may qualify for an appraisal waiver, which can save you $300 to $500 or more and should result in a lower no-closing-cost interest rate offer.
+Some refinance transactions may qualify for an appraisal waiver, which can save you $300 to $500.
 If you end up working with your existing lender and the same title insurance company, ask about a reissue rate for a discount on the lender’s title policy.

-Avoid taking cash out.
-If you don’t have a good reason to take cash out when refinancing, it makes more sense not to — cash-out refinance rates are typically more expensive than rate-and-term refinances, since lenders view them as more risky.
+4. Avoid taking cash out.
+If you don’t have a good reason to take cash out when refinancing, it makes more sense not to — cash-out refinance rates are typically more expensive than rate-and-term refinance rates, since lenders view them as more risky.

 Today's Refinance Rates